anymod/guide/docs/examples/make-page-editable.md

 In the AnyMod dashboard, click **New Mod** and then choose the "Content block" mod.
 Or you can clone the content block mod [here](https://anymod.com/mod/errba).

 ::: tip
 We're using a simple "Content block" mod for this example, but you can use & customize any other mod to have editable content too.
-See the [mod library](https://anymod.com/library) for more options.
+[Browse mods](https://anymod.com/mods) for more options.
 :::

 ### 3. Click the pencil icon